StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

 A set of parameters about how StarRocks integrates with your storage system.
 This parameter set is optional.

-You need to configure `StorageCredentialParams` only when your Hudi cluster uses AWS S3 as storage.
+If you use HDFS as storage, you do not need to configure `StorageCredentialParams`.

-If your Hudi cluster uses any other storage system, you can ignore `StorageCredentialParams`.
+If you use AWS S3, other S3-compatible storage system, Microsoft Azure Storage, or Google GCS as storage, you must `StorageCredentialParams`.

 ##### AWS S3